kyma-project/control-plane/components/kyma-metrics-collector/README.md

     | `listen-addr` | The application starts server in this port to cater to the metrics and health endpoints. | `8080` |
     | `debug-port` | The custom port to debug when needed. `0` will disable debugging server. | `0` |

+### Environment variables

-- `Kyma Metrics Collector` comes with the following environment variables:
+Kyma Metrics Collector comes with the following environment variables:

      | Variable | Description | Default Value   |
      | ----- | ------------ | ------------- |